 Wasting food costs families up and down the country money and has an impact on the environment too.
 Bulk cooking is a simple way to reduce this, as it can help with meal planning and provides a solution for those mealtimes when you just don’t have the time or inspiration to cook.

-When I was weaning Monkey I made all of his purees etc from scratch and got into the habit of bulking cooking and freezing, and the habit has stuck really.
+When I was weaning my little boy I made all of his purees etc from scratch and got into the habit of bulking cooking and freezing, and the habit has stuck really.
 I often make a casserole and freeze half of it for a quick dinner another week.

 It’s shocking to think that we throw away over 7.2million tonnes of food and drink from our homes every year in the UK!
 Even worse, when it turns out that more than half of this food and drink we could have eaten.